 DEHS provides web-based training modules on the basic information and training topics described below on the ‘Training’ page of the DEHS website.
 At a minimum, new laboratory employees should complete the modules “Introduction to Laboratory Safety” and “Chemical Waste Management”.
 Employees that will be working with recombinant DNA or infectious agents must also take online “Bloodborne Pathogen Training”, “Biosafety in the Laboratory” and “Implementation of NIH Guidelines” training.
 Employees that are working with radioactive materials must take “Radiation Safety Training”.

 In addition, each laboratory supervisor is responsible for ensuring that laboratory employees are provided with training about the specific hazards present in their laboratory work area, and methods to control such hazards.
 Such training must be provided at the time of an employee's initial assignment to a work area and prior to assignments involving new potential exposures, and must be documented.
 Refresher training must be provided at least annually.
-A lab-specific training document can be found in .
-This document highlights items that must be covered during lab-specific training.
+A lab-specific training document can be found in Appendix K. This document highlights items that must be covered during lab-specific training.
 The document should be completed and kept on file as training documentation.

 5.2 Training Content